alexKhopkins/optimising-transdiagnostic-measurement/README.md

 rtmatEFA.R

 This script conducts an exploratory factor analysis on the whole dataset n = 4782 and the substudies independently.
-It saves the factor scores for the 3 factor model (Gillan et al. 2016) for the item reduction to use.
+It saves the factor scores for the 3 factor model (Gillan et al. 2016, https://elifesciences.org/articles/11305) for the item reduction to use.

 **2. Item reduction**

 fullReductionEFA.Rmd

-This analysis trains a classifier to predict factor scores from the original item scores.
+This analysis trains a classifier to predict factor scores from the original item scores, similar to Wise & Dolan (2020) https://www.nature.com/articles/s41467-020-17977-w.
 This is done using multi-target regression (i.e. predicting scores on the 3 factors based on the individual questions).

 **3. External validation**

 externalValidationRegressions.R

-This script uses data from Rouault et al. (2019) and runs regression analyses examining relationships between the predicted factor scores for the 3 transdiagnostic factors and behavioural variables.
+This script uses data from Rouault et al. (2018) https://www.sciencedirect.com/science/article/pii/S0006322318300295 and runs regression analyses examining relationships between the predicted factor scores for the 3 transdiagnostic factors and behavioural variables.

 **4. Predicting new factor scores using reduced items**